 Whether you’re self-taught, a bootcamp grad or have a college degree, when you’re a fresh-faced coder, landing that first web developer job can be tricky.

 You know you’ve got the skills to do the job.
 The question is, how do you communicate that to hiring managers?
 How do you impress at the interview stage?
 How do you make sure you even get an interview in the first place?

 In this guide, we’ll show you how to get hired as a web developer.
-Use this clickable menu to negotiate to the section you’re most interested in:
+Use this clickable menu to skip to the section you’re most interested in:

 - How to gain experience that will help you land a job